ifm/documentation/PDS/VolCheck/volCheck.md

 # `volCheck`

 The `volCheck`(short for volume check) functionality of PDS offers an easy-to-use possibility to test whether a 3D volume (Volume Of Interest - VOI) is free of obstacles.
-An obstacle is defined by an adjustable pixel-count threshold.
+The number of pixels present in the defined VOI is provided, and the user can decide of their own threshold as to how many pixels are considered an obstacle.
 This command is useful to check whether the location is occupied or not before placing the load.

 ## Input